 Onsite Foot Surgeries in Brooklyn, NY

-Onsite foot surgeries can be performed in our Brooklyn podiatrist office or in the state approved surgical center.
-Dr. E, a reputable NYC podiatrist, specializes in bunions reconstructive foot surgery, trauma and athletic injuries, surgical and non-surgical treatment for neuromas, tendon and joint pain.
+Onsite foot surgeries can be performed in our Brooklyn podiatrist office or in the state-approved surgical center.
+Dr. E, a reputable NYC podiatrist at Best Foot Doctor NY, specializes in bunions, reconstructive foot surgery, trauma, and athletic injuries, as well as surgical and non-surgical treatments for neuromas, tendons, and joint pain.

 Information and Surgical Options for Toenail Problems